aniket32/Chat-Server-Client-Application/README.md

  quit   // disconnects you from the server

- ListUser    // lists all the current active users and their server ID in the server
+ ListUser    // lists all the current active users along with their Port ID, IP Address

  NUKE   // spams "WORLD DOMONATION" all throughout the server and all active client window for 10 seconds